-I love drawing while people play music.
-Most of these drawings are from the 2011 Suoni Per Il Popolo festival (www.villavillanola.com/suoni/) in Montreal.
-I went to concerts almost every night for the month of June, and drew what I heard.
-Over the last many years, I’ve done a lot of observational drawing of people and places.
+I love drawing while people play music, and often share studio spaces with musicians.
+Over the last many years, I’ve done a lot of observational drawing of people and landscapes.
 It was a small leap from going to concerts and drawing pictures of what the musicians look like, to drawing what they sound like.
-Most of these pictures were made with my eyes closed, using both hands at the same time, often holding four utensils (like chopsticks in both hands.)
-I usually made one drawing per song, following the music as carefully as I can – ascent/descent, volume, percussion, rhythm, harmony, dissonance, the mix of instruments, atmosphere, etc. At the end of each night, I took the stack of new drawings to my studio and gave some of them washes of with water and/or ink, to causing water soluble and resistant materials to react, but I didn’t add any new lines.
-In my documentation, I have digitally inverted many of the images.
-These drawings are a both a description and a response to the sound – somewhere between recording what I hear, and improvising along with the music, playing a silent instrument (besides the scratching of pens and pencils.)
+Most of the drawings here are from the 2011 Suoni Per Il Popolo festival (www.villavillanola.com/suoni/) in Montreal.
+I went to concerts almost every night for the month of June, and rather than drawing what I saw, it was what I heard.
+These drawings were made with my eyes closed, using both hands at the same time, often holding four utensils (like chopsticks in each hand.)
+I usually made one drawing per song, following the music as carefully as I could: ascent/descent, volume, percussion, rhythm, harmony, dissonance, the mix of instruments, atmosphere, etc. At the end of each night, I took the stack of new drawings to my studio and gave some of them washes of with water and/or ink, causing water soluble and resistant materials to react.
+Besides flooding them, I didn’t add any new lines.
+In my documentation, I have digitally inverted some of the images.
+These drawings are a both a description of, and a response to the sound – somewhere between recording what I hear, and improvising along with the music – playing a silent instrument (silent except for the scratching of pens and pencils.)
 The physically immersive qualities of live music, plus drawing with my eyes closed, allowed me to work from touch as much as from hearing or seeing.
-I could not help thinking the closest parallel might be dance.
+I could not help thinking the closest parallel may be dance.